JuliaMixedModels/EmbraceUncertainty/contents/intro.md

 Note that the last column in the random effects summary table is the estimate of the variability expressed as a standard deviation rather than as a variance.
 These values are provided because usually it is easier to visualize standard deviations, which are on the scale of the response, than it is to visualize the magnitude of a variance.
 The values in this column are a simple re-expression (the square root) of the estimated variances.
-Do not confuse them with the standard errors of the variance estimators, which are not given here.
+Do not confuse them with standard errors of the variance estimators, which are not given here.
 In `add-section-reference-here` we explain why we do not provide standard errors of variance estimates.

 The line labeled `Residual` in this table gives the estimate of the variance of the residuals (also in g$^2$) and its corresponding standard deviation.